526avijitgupta/526avijitgupta.github.io/_posts/2017-01-28-deep-copying-in-JS-!.markdown

 console.log(c[0]); // 1
 ```

-Just as we thought that we have the correct solution, until we found out that this method didn't seem to work in our case since the Array which we were trying to deep copy, wasn't simply composed of numbers or strings, it contained objects and arrays as it's elements:
+At this point we believed that we have the correct solution, until we found out the array which we were trying to deep copy wasn't simply composed of numbers or strings, it was deeply nested with objects, arrays and functions.

 ```
 var a = [{name: 1},{name: 2},{name: 3}];